failure-driven/blog/content/post/rails-camp/commit-8-start-the-game.md

 Co-authored-by: Michael Milewski <saramic@gmail.com>
 {{< / highlight >}}

-In contrast to snapshot testing, we used the shallow render of the component to test against.
-In this case checking that a button exists, as it is the first and only button we need we can opt to just find a button, any button for the time being.
+Since it's still early days in building this project, we don't have any complexity yet or any components for that matter.
+Brenton's test is looking for a button on the page, any button, and to get this test passing for the time being all we need to do is add a button.

 {{< highlight react "hl_lines=4" >}}
 it('renders a button', () => {